bigkay-designer/jira-report-automation/README.md

 ## Jira Rest API to automate report extraction to Google Docs

-NodeJs application that automates report extraction from Jira issues to a template Google doc.
+NodeJs application that automates report extraction from Jira issues to a Google doc template.